bronson/geolocal/README.md

 * an integer/family combo: `Geolocal.in_asia?(167838211, Socket::AF_INET)`

 It returns true if the IP address is in the area, false if not.

+It works by generating a static array of ranges.  `in_area?` binary searches the appropriate array to determine whether the desired address is contained or not.

 ## Config